Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***What are the steps in using the tools to develop the major components and verifying that they work and will continue working?***

 Development processes are very idiosyncratic to individuals, teams, development organizations, and so on up the ladder.
-These days this is a reasonable starting point: [Manifesto for Agile Software Development](https://agilemanifesto.org).
+These days "Agile" is a reasonable starting point: [Manifesto for Agile Software Development](https://agilemanifesto.org).
 Whether or not it has ever been carried out as intended is controversial.
 But the ideas are interesting.

 My idiosyncratic process for this project starts with the preceding steps, which are not necessarily sequential, and probably should not be: